ppy/osu-wiki/wiki/Tournaments/TCT/v1/en.md

    - Keep in mind that abstaining from a 1v1 is equivalent to forfeiting the match.
 3. Captains will decide if they want to pick a warmup map (maximum limit is **3:30**) and the order does not matter.
 4. Captains will use the `!roll` command.
 Each team will ban 1 map starting from the one who rolled the lowest.
-5. After the bans, the team that got the higher roll picks their first map then the other team picks theirs.
+5. After the bans, the team that got the higher roll picks their first map, then the other team picks theirs.
 This is continued until the match is done.
 6. If a player gets disconnected for some reason in the first 10 seconds of the song, the referee will abort the game and restart it.
    - If it happens after 10 seconds, the score before the disconnect will be counted.
 7. The referee can penalise teams if any player presents bad behaviour in the game room.